Also known as:

 Colour Adult:

-Both adults mostly olive/green; orange/red forecrown, ear coverts and shoulder patch; face pink and less bare than other macaws; thighs red; lesser wing coverts, bend of wing, wrist area, and lesser underwing coverts orange/red; tail olive/green tipped with blue.
-Bill grey/black.
+Both adults are mostly olive/green; orange/red forecrown, ear coverts and shoulder patch; face pink and less bare than other macaws; thighs red; lesser wing coverts, bend of wing, wrist area, and lesser underwing coverts orange/red; tail olive/green tipped with blue.
+Beak grey/black.
 Eye orange.

 Colour Juvenile: